junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Dean was dazed, and pressed to the wall motionless.
 So funny that this seemed to become a familiar posture between them, almost exactly like last year before Cas's death, before Cas lost everything and got cast out of Heaven, all because of him.
 So he really had every right to be white-hot furious.
 >
-> Dean stared him in the eyes, the speed of the physical world seemed to slow down as his mind got distracted.
+> Dean stared at him in the eyes, the speed of the physical world seemed to slow down as his mind got distracted.
 Cas was so full of rightful rage, finally looking like a full-on biblical righteous angel, but also so pained, so torn-apart, so desperate, so very very human.
 >
 > *Cas sacrificed everything for him.* Dean's mind thought slowly, watching his eyes roll, his eyebrows raised, his nostrils flare, his lips purse.
 Dean stared at those lips as they move, as they curse him, as he yelled his frustration.
 There were only three inches between those lips and his, maybe even less.
 >